netscaler/netscaler-adc-metrics-exporter/README.md

 --password       | Provide the password of the NetScaler to be monitored.
 Default: 'nsroot' --start-delay    | Specify time for which exporter should sleep before starting metric collection.
 Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target NetScalers.
-Default: 15s
+Default: 15s --log-file       | The location of exporter.log file.
+Default: /exporter/exporter.log --log-level      | The level of logging.
+DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR

 The exporter can be setup as given in the diagram using;
 ```